Keldo/DevCompressionTool/README.md

 Build either Debug or Release

 # Using DCT
- Copy your project folder to the DCT root
+ Copy your project to the project folder

  Run DCT.exe

- Look for your .zip and .tar.gz in the project folder
+ Look for your .zip and .tar.gz in the publish folder

-Your md5sum, sha1sum and sha256sum will be in the hash folder
+Your md5sum, sha1sum and sha256sum will be in the publish/hash folder

 # Issues
 Please post any issues to our GitHub Issue Tracker